bytecodealliance/wasmtime-py/README.md

 run()
 ```

-Be sure to check out the [`examples` directory] which has other usage patterns
+Be sure to check out the [`examples` directory], which has other usage patterns
-as well as the [full API documentation][apidoc]
+as well as the [full API documentation][apidoc] of the `wasmtime-py` package.

 [`examples` directory]: https://github.com/bytecodealliance/wasmtime-py/tree/master/examples
 [apidoc]: https://bytecodealliance.github.io/wasmtime-py/

-If your wasm modules works this way, then you can also import the wasm module
+If your WebAssembly module works this way, then you can also import the WebAssembly module
-directly into Python without instantiating it yourself:
+directly into Python without explicitly compiling and instantiating it yourself:

 ```python
 # Import the custom loader for `*.wasm` files